 The Swedish model is a role model for many nations.
 To be able to remain a modern, safe, sustainable and inclusive society, it is important to hold on to and make use of all of Sweden’s innovative force, not least through social enterprises and social entrepreneurs.
 (Regeringen 2018, p.4, author’s translation)

 An underlying assumption of ‘to hold on to’ and ‘to remain’ is that modernity, safety, sustainability and inclusion provide a description of the present, something that already exists.
 These characteristics are connected to the Swedish welfare model, which implies that this model incorporates them and produces such results.
-The quote states that this current model can be sustained only if we utilise the force of (social) enterprises and (social) entrepreneurs.
+The quote states that this current model can be sustained only if we utilize the force of (social) enterprises and (social) entrepreneurs.

 However, as this paper argues, the idea of the Swedish welfare model, as a way of caring for its citizens, can be maintained through the discourse of social innovation because of its postulation of ‘social’ as intelligible only through a market logic.
 The underlying assumption of such a representation of the Swedish welfare model is that, if not changed, the Swedish model of government and its public services will be insufficient to face societal challenges.
 At the same time, in the quotes above, the Swedish welfare model is articulated as both a goal and a solution.